 Yes.
 Cloud game streaming apps that comply with Google Play’s policies are welcome on Google Play.

-No. Purchases for goods or services like insurance, stock trades, investment consulting, or tax preparation and filing should not use Google Play’s billing system.
+No. Purchases for goods or services like insurance, stock trades, investment consulting or tax preparation and filing should not use Google Play’s billing system.

 Transactions involving regulated clinical services should not use Google Play’s billing system.
-Regulated clinical services include services provided by or on behalf of a licensed healthcare provider that is intended to diagnose or manage (prevent, treat, mitigate, or cure) medical conditions.
-These services may include consulting with a doctor, receiving a medical prescription, or treatment planning by a licensed healthcare professional.
+Regulated clinical services include services provided by or on behalf of a licensed healthcare provider that is intended to diagnose or manage (prevent, treat, mitigate or cure) medical conditions.
+These services may include consulting a doctor, receiving a medical prescription, or treatment planning by a licensed healthcare professional.

-In addition, digital COVID passport certification apps are not required to use Google Play’s billing system if the service is provided by, and any associated fees are directly assessed by a government agency.
+In addition, digital COVID passport certification apps are not required to use Google Play’s billing system if the service is provided by, and any associated fees are directly assessed by, a government agency.

 Purchases of digital goods or services that can only be consumed outside of a Play-distributed app and cannot be accessed in a Play-distributed app do not require Google Play’s billing system.
-Examples include ringtones usable on the device but not in the app; web-only content never consumed in the app; and apps that manage cloud service platforms but don’t provide access to that cloud storage in-app.
+Examples include ringtones usable on the device but not in the app; web-only content never consumed in the app; and apps that manage cloud service platforms, but don’t provide access to that cloud storage in-app.

 Yes.
 Earned or awarded points can be issued in-app without using Google Play’s billing system.
 Users can also exchange those earned or rewarded points in-app for digital goods and services without Google Play’s billing system.
-However, keep in mind that if these points (or other types of virtual currency) are sold in-app, Google Play’s billing system must be used.
+However, bear in mind that if these points (or other types of virtual currency) are sold in-app, Google Play’s billing system must be used.

-If you’re a telecommunication, broadband, multichannel satellite, cable, or managed IPTV (referred to as a "Physical Service") service provider, you may be eligible to combine certain digital goods or services, which are also available through your non-mobile sales channels, with your customer’s existing physical service bill.
+If you’re a telecommunication, broadband, multichannel satellite, cable or managed IPTV (referred to as a 'Physical Service') service provider, you may be eligible to combine certain digital goods or services, which are also available through your non-mobile sales channels, with your customer’s existing physical service bill.
 The customer’s physical service bill must be used as the form of payment and those digital goods or services can only be sold in your apps where users can manage their physical service or where in-app purchases are only available to your physical service subscribers.
 Examples include:

 - Offering standard digital or physical service subscription bundles that are broadly available in non-mobile sales channels and billed to the user's physical service bill.

-- Offering transactional video on demand, music, digital comics, or digital books behind a paying digital service subscription that is billed to the user's physical service bill.
+- Offering transactional video on demand, music, digital comics or digital books behind a paying digital service subscription that is billed to the user's physical service bill.

-- Offering video on demand to users subscribed to a physical multichannel satellite, cable, or managed IPTV service.
+- Offering video on demand to users subscribed to a physical multichannel satellite, cable or managed IPTV service.